chalyvonmonroeschmitz/GeneticArchiveFund/README.md

 A vulnerability has been found in the Quantum hardware when running for a long period.
 To mitigate this there needs to be a tangled state that connects to the Ort Gas network.
 When heat becomes a problem or while running through these Oxide hardware components an Ort Gas will be emitted.
 #Patching #UpdateOnePointSeven

+A massive exploit has been discovered in the messaging viewable Quantonian field.
+The only way to mitigate this for now will be to do a deep algorithmic check on all possible compound that may be a carrier of the Quantum messaging.
+This will be recognised as a leak and transcribed into the Boson field logging system for extraction and delimination.
+#Patching #UpdateOnePointEight